 By Terryn Shiells, Commodity News Service Canada

-WINNIPEG, May 13 – Canola contracts on the ICE Futures Canada platform were stronger at 10:55 CDT Tuesday, following the advances seen in the Chicago soy complex, analysts said.
+WINNIPEG, April 1 – The ICE Futures Canada canola market was stronger at midday Wednesday, following the gains seen in the Chicago soy complex.

-Milling wheat, barley and durum were untraded following price revisions after the close on Monday.
+Milling wheat, barley and durum futures were untraded and unchanged.

 Prices are in Canadian dollars per metric ton